parlance-zz/g-diffuser-bot/README.md

 SOFTWARE.

 Sept 22/2022 Update - This is a temporary repository for breaking changes until they can be merged.
-This branch has the latest out-painting implementation.
+                    - This branch has the latest out-painting implementation.
+                    - Major overhaul to how arguments, parameters, and input/output files are handled

 Installation: